osilander/203.311/Week4/Week4.md

 What does the `.gz` at the end of the file name indicate?

-##### Organization
+##### Organization (optional)
 Things are starting to get a little crazy.
 New directories, new files, lousy `ls` commands.
 Let's see if we can look inside this maze of files in a more accessible way.
 How? `tree`.
-Let's intall `tree`:
+Let's install `tree`:

 ```bash
 # here we actually change our channel